security-force-monitor/research-handbook/source/locations.rst

 Locations
 =========

-What are locations?
+What are Locations?
 -------------------

-Locations are places or positions.
-A named town or city can be a location, as can an administrative area like a county, district or state.
-In fact, anything that be drawn on a map can be a location: a specific point, a section of a road, a line of control, and so on.
+Locations are unique places or positions.
+A named town or city can be a Location, as can an administrative area like a county, district or state.
+In fact, anything that be drawn on a map can be a Location: a specific point, a section of a road, a military line of control, and so on.

-In the SFM data model locations are a primary entity.
-They are used to describe the geographic footprint of security forces, including their infrastructure (bases, facilities, checkpoints, air fields, bunkers), their operations over time, and the places where they are alleged to have committed human rights abuses.
-We start by from the description of a location in the sources (see :ref:`Data integrity measures` and :ref:`Sources`), which vary in their precision and accuracy:
+In the Security Force Monitor (SFM) data model, Locations are a primary entity; this means we manage them as a discrete set of datapoints that can be referenced in other parts of the dataset.
+Locations are the way we describe the "sites" and "areas of operation" of :ref:`Units`.
+Locations describe the geographic footprint of security forces, including their infrastructure (bases, facilities, checkpoints, air fields, bunkers), as well as their territorial jurisdictions and operations as they change over time.
+We also use Locations to describe the places where security force units are alleged to have committed human rights abuses.

+To define a Location, we start with information included in the sources that underpin all our research (see :ref:`Data integrity measures` and :ref:`Sources`).
+The Location descriptions contained in sources vary greatly in their precision and accuracy:

+ - At a precise coordinate: "Artillery Brigade deployed to latitude x, longitude y".
- - At a very specific location: "has a checkpoint on the corner of street A and street B in Test Town".
+ - At a very specific place: "Has a checkpoint on the corner of street A and street B in Test Town".
- - At a very specific named location: "based at Really Famous General Jones Army Camp in Test Town".
+ - At a very specific named place: "Based at Famous General Army Camp in Test Town".
- - At a nonspecific location in a particular settlement: "in Test Town".
+ - At a nonspecific place in a particular settlement: "In Test Town".
  - In a named subdivision of a particular settlement: "Suburb A in Test Town".
- - In a named but nonspecific location near a particular settlement: "At a borehole north of Test Town"
+ - In a named but nonspecific place near a particular settlement: "At the Smoth family borehole north of Test Town"
- - In a nonspecific location near a particular settlement: "Around Test Town".
+ - In a nonspecific place near a particular settlement: "Around Test Town".
  - In a definable area that is not a settlement: "In Test County".
- - In an area that is difficult to define: "In the north the country"
+ - In an area that is difficult to define: "Somewhere in the north of the country"

-When we have decided on what location is actually described in the source, we use the fields in this standard format to capture data on that location.
-We can do this by consulting an existing source of geographical information, or creating the location when it does not exist in existing sources.
+When we have decided on what Location is actually described in the source, we use the fields in this standard format to capture and structure data about the Location.
+We can do this by consulting existing sources of geospatial information like `OpenStreetMap <https://openstreetmap.org>`__, `Humanitarian Data Exchange <https://data.humdata.org/>`__, commercial mapping services like Google Maps, and (where they exist) data provided by the relevant national geospatial agencies.
+We reconcile the information we gain from the sources with options provided to us by a number of geospatial information sources, which we then turn into a Location.

-If a source describes a location called "Potiskum" in Yobe State, Nigeria we can `look it up on Open Street Map <https://www.openstreetmap.org/node/255322295>`__.
-From this record, we can capture the location's name, object ID number (``255322295``) and its geometry type ( a "node", which is a "point" for our purposes).
-We enter this basic data about the location into the location fieldset, generate a UUID for it (``41b3aec7-d88e-4ef1-a7d8-1b7fdf81a20c``), and create a "human readable" key that we can then use to reference this specific location in other parts of the data model (``Potiskum (osm, point) 41b3aec7-d88e-4ef1-a7d8-1b7fdf81a20c``).
-We can then use automation tools to obtain more information from Open Street Map about the location, including its geometry (in this case, a coordinate pair), additional metadata (such as a name in Arabic), and the various adminstrative areas (like states, local government areas, wards) in which it is sited.
-This additional information enables us to plot the location on a map, and opens up a whole range of opportunities for geospatial analysis.
+For example. if a source describes a place called "Potiskum" in Yobe State, Nigeria we can `look it up on OpenStreetMap <https://www.openstreetmap.org/node/255322295>`__.
+From this record, we can capture the Location's name, object ID number (``255322295``) and its geometry type ( a "node", which is a "point" for our purposes).
+We enter this basic data about the Location into the Location fieldset, generate a UUID for it (``41b3aec7-d88e-4ef1-a7d8-1b7fdf81a20c``), and create a "human readable" key that we can then use to reference this specific Location in other parts of the data model (``Potiskum (osm, point) 41b3aec7-d88e-4ef1-a7d8-1b7fdf81a20c``).
+We can then use SFM's ``geo`` automation tool to obtain more information from OpenStreetMap about this Location, including its geometry (in this case, a coordinate pair), additional metadata (such as a name in Arabic or other local languages), and the various adminstrative areas (like states, local government areas, wards) in which it is sited.
+This additional information enables us to plot the Location on a map, and opens up a whole range of opportunities for geospatial analysis.

-Locations are created using a combination of manual data entry and automation using purpose-designed scripts for querying external databases, transforming geospatial information into a different formats (such as ``GEOJson`` and ``KML``).
-This requires careful collaboration between Staff Researchers who enter minimal metadata about a location, and analysts or developers using various scripts and tools to augment locations with geometry and ensure the overall integrity of the location dataset.

-Locations can be derived from any source of geospatial information, not only Open Street Map and its Overpass API.
+Where there is not a good option in an existing geospatial data source, and where the source contains sufficient descriptive information, we can create the Location data directly using a Geographical Information System (GIS) tool like QGIS, Earth Pro or Google My Maps.
+This method is useful for describing Locations that may emerge from geolocation processes, such as views portrayed in images and other subjective descriptions of a place.

+We create a datasets of Locations for each country we work on.
+These data are stored in a spreadsheet (or delimited text file like ``.csv`` or ``.tsv``) and a corresponding ``GeoJSON`` file that contains everything in the spreadsheet as well as every Location's geometry and any additional metadata about the Location provided by the geospatial information source.
+The two files provide views of the data that are useful for different purposes.
+The ``.tsv`` can be easily updated using a spreadsheet, but it's not the right place to store the geometry; the ``GeoJSON`` is more useful to developers and can be pulled in a geographica information system (GIS) for analysis and visualisation.
+We keep the two files synchronised.
+Storing the Location data this way also means we retain a standalone copy in robust and easily-processed formats of all the data we need.

+The Location model described in this documentation replaces an earlier approach that stored the full metadata about a Location alongside the data on Units and Incidents.
+Maintaining the Location information using the earlier approach involved a great deal of duplication and introduced more opportunities for error.
+This updated approach brings the management of Location information into a single place and idiom, enables more effective use of automation tools, and extends the range of data we can capture and manage about Locations.

 Location: Research Status
 -------------------------

 **Description**

-The place of a row of data in the research workflow.
+The place of a row of Location data in the research workflow.

 **Type of field**

-Number range from 0 to 3
+Text and numbers; controlled vocabulary.

 **Example of use**

-``3``
+``3``, ``X``

 **Spreadsheet column name**